Weston Middle School Parent-Teacher Organization Bylaws

 Book Fair Fundraiser Chair

 Section 3: The Executive Board may create such Project Committees as it may deem necessary to promote the purpose and carry on the work of the WMS PTO.
 The term of each Project Chairperson shall be one (1) year.
 The Chairperson of each Project Committee shall report to the Executive Board when requested.
 No Project Committee should commence implementation of a proposed activity or event without the prior approval of the Executive Board.
-The President shall be an ex-officio member of all Project Committees, except the Nominating Committee.
+The President shall be an ex officio member of all Project Committees, except the Nominating Committee.

-Section 4: Each Board member, upon completion of his/her term of office, shall turn over all duties, records and correspondence to his/her successor and assist him/her in the assumption of the duties of his/her office.
+Section 4: Each Board member, upon completion of his/her term of office, shall turn over all duties, records, and correspondence to his/her successor and assist him/her in the assumption of the duties of his/her office.

-Article X-Duties of General Board
+Article X - Duties of General Board

 Section 1: The duties of particular Board members are as follows: